TeachMeInc/SWAG-SDK/docs/unity/script-reference/AddictingGames/ViewMode.md

 # ViewMode (Enum)

-Specifies how the view mode should be treated.
+Specifies how dialogs and other UI should be displayed.

 ### Values